-Mother’s Day is one of those sacred days; certainly those Hallmark Holidays remind us what is truly important in life.
+Mother’s Day is one of those sacred days; those Hallmark Holidays that remind us what is truly important in life.

 I’ve talked a lot about my mom on this blog.
 There is a reason that so many of my posts are filled with memories and lessons from her: She has been the single most dominating and forceful influence in my life.

-From the profound to the mundane, as a matter of fact, she is the reason I am a lot of things I am.
+From the profound to the mundane, she is the reason I am a lot of things I am.

 - She is the reason I am never more than an arms length away from a book: she read to me every single night from the time I was an infant to middle school.
 Yes, middle school.
 (We read JR Tolkin together.)
 Even though she had a fulltime job as a consultant and there were probably a million other adult things she could have been doing, she made time to read me “just one more”.

 - She is the reason I am obsessed with words.
 When my mom drove me to daycare she would teach me words just for fun.
-As an illustration, how many two year olds do you know who can casually use “copacetic” in a sentence?
+How many two year olds do you know who can casually use "copacetic" in a sentence?

-- As has been noted, she is the one who started my love-affair with chocolate.
+- She is the one who started my love-affair with chocolate.

 - She showed me that success takes hard work, long hours, and sacrifice.

-- A life spend emulating her is the reason that nothing short of perfect is good enough.
-And that’s even though she celebrates my less-than-perfect-self all the time.
+- A life spend emulating her is the reason that nothing short of perfect is good enough, even though she celebrates my less-than-perfect-self all the time.

 - She is the reason that I see physical strength and fitness as an integral part of being a strong, successful woman.
 After she read to me every night, she would work out no matter how late it was or how early she had to wake up.